nicoletagorea/SOP-Verification-Assistant/README.md

 pip install -r requirements.txt

 4. Set up your environment variables:
-Create a constants.py file in a .gitignore file in the directory of the project and add your OpenAI API key and MongoDB connection string:
+Create a constants.py file in the directory of the project and add your OpenAI API key and MongoDB connection string:

 OPENAI_API_KEY=your_openai_api_key
 MONGODB_CONNECTION_STRING=your_mongodb_connection_string